How Does Wordvice.ai Proofreader Compare to Grammarly?

-What is Wordvice.ai?
+What is Wordvice AI?

-Wordvice.ai is the brand new AI-powered research writing checker app from Wordvice, a professional essay and research editing and proofreading service.
-Wordvice’s primary customer base is college students, graduate students, PhD researchers, academics, and universities.
-Their focus is on helping these people improve their dissertations, theses, college admissions essays, and science manuscripts.
-It is not surprising that Wordvice.ai shines when used for these types of documents, as we demonstrate below.
+Wordvice’s primary customer base is college students, graduate students, academic researchers, and business professionals.
+Their focus is on helping these people improve their dissertations, theses, college admissions essays, and science manuscripts, but they also handle thousands of business documents and blog content each year.
+It is no surprise that Wordvice AI shines when used for academic and admissions documents, as we demonstrate below.

 What is Grammarly?